 form and decoration

 my aim is to bring you art - for everyday

 I open my studio as part of Teesdale Art Net - see www.teesdaleartnet.org.uk for details

-send me a message using the contact form below
+or contact me using the form below